Spanish-style bullfighting

-Spanish-style bullfighting is a type of bullfighting that is practiced in Spain, Mexico, Colombia, Ecuador, Venezuela, Peru, as well as in parts of southern France and Portugal.
+Spanish-style bullfighting is a type of bullfighting that is practiced in several Spanish-speaking countries: Spain, Mexico, Ecuador, Venezuela, Peru, as well as in parts of southern France and Portugal.
+In Colombia it has been outlawed but is being phased out with a full ban coming in effect in 2027.
 This style of bullfighting involves a physical contest with humans (and other animals) attempting to publicly subdue, immobilize, or kill a bull.
 The most common bull used is the Spanish Fighting Bull (Toro Bravo), a type of cattle native to the Iberian Peninsula.
 This style of bullfighting is seen to be both a sport and performance art.
 The red colour of the cape is a matter of tradition – bulls are color blind.
 They attack moving objects; the brightly-colored cape is used to mask blood stains.